2024 Romanian parliamentary election: 9 June elections

 Foreshadowing the elections in December, the 2024 European Parliament and local elections took place on 9 June.
 The two governing parties formed an electoral alliance in the European Parliament election, as well as in some constituencies in the local elections.
 The results were seen as a victory for the CNR, although the PNL suffered many losses to their coalition partners in races where they ran separately.
-The newly formed United Right Alliance registered significant losses, with the People's Movement Party losing 88% of its mayors and the Save Romania Union losing key races in Brașov, as well as Bucharest, particularly Sectors 1 and 2, where the mayoral candidates who lost their seats claimed that electoral fraud took place.
+The newly formed United Right Alliance (ADU) registered significant losses, with the People's Movement Party (PMP) losing 88% of its mayors and the Save Romania Union (USR) losing key races in Brașov, as well as Bucharest, particularly Sectors 1 and 2, where the mayoral candidates who lost their seats claimed that electoral fraud took place.
 The USR's poor performance led to the resignation of Cătălin Drulă as party president and his replacement by Câmpulung mayor Elena Lasconi.

 24 November presidential elections

 The election is taking place amid political uncertainty caused by the results of the first round of the 2024 Romanian presidential election on 24 November, during which independent candidate Călin Georgescu and the USR's Elena Lasconi advanced to the runoff scheduled on 8 December at the expense of Prime Minister Marcel Ciolacu of the PSD and Nicolae Ciucă of the PNL.
 On 6 December, the Constitutional Court of Romania annulled the first round of the election, as it came out that Georgescu received around €1,000,000 in illegal funding.
 Alleged Russian state interference in the election was widely reported.